apache/metron/metron-interface/metron-alerts/README.md

 ## Cypress Tests

-Cypress is a test framework allows developers and test engineers to create E2E or Integration tests and run them inside the browser.
-Cypress differes from other tools by using no selenium webdriver to controll the browser.
+Cypress is a test framework that allows developers and test engineers to create E2E or Integration tests and run them inside the browser.
+It differs from other testing tools by choosing to not use selenium webdriver to control the browser.

 Cypress is added to our project as a developer dependency.
-This means it's installs when you run
+This means it's installed when you run:
 ```
 npm ci
 ```